 I kicked myself for not being energetic enough on the phone.
 I imagined how it had gone down in the boardroom:

 Judges: This Lauren girl seems alright.
 Creative, funny, obviously loves animals.

-Amanda: (she wears thick glasses and has mousy brown hair) I’m not sure about her.
+Amanda: I’m not sure about her.
 She wasn’t very excited on the phone.

 Judges: Not excited on the phone?
 We can’t have that.

 My smiling photo is thrown into the bin, where dreams go to die.
 It is quickly obscured by snotty tissues and KitKat wrappers.